 The BSEE Program is designed to accommodate students from diverse backgrounds including working students who desire a non-traditional program of study.
-Students are exposed to various learning environments including being in the classroom, on-line and hands-on lab work.
+Students are exposed to various learning environments including in the classroom, online, and hands-on work in the lab.
 Electrical Engineering classes are typically offered in the late afternoon and early evening.

 The Advisory Board for the Bachelor of Science in Electrical Engineering degree at University of Washington Bothell has developed, adopted, and maintained a well-defined set of educational objectives and desired student outcomes.

 After three to five years of completing their degrees, our graduates,

 - Will have growing professional careers in electrical engineering or related fields in public or private sector

 - Will remain engaged in continuing education, including advanced degrees, in electrical engineering and related fields

 - Will become contributing citizens who are conscientious of ethical and societal responsibilities

 - Will become effective communicators in professional and non-professional environments and be able to function as a team member

 Based on the recommendation of ABET, the EE program has adopted the following new student outcomes.
 Each student in the BSEE program will demonstrate meeting the following outcomes by the time of graduation.